adrianbj/TableCsvImportExport/README.md

 TableCsvImport
 ==============

 Processwire module to add rows to a Table field by importing CSV formatted content.
+Also provides an export button to download the contents of the table in CSV.

 ## License